awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 **To use HTTPS to connect to your Cisco Telepresence endpoints**

+1. Choose one of the following options:

    1. To connect Alexa for Business to your Cisco Telepresence systems over Transport Layer Security \(TLS\), the gateway must be able to verify the signature of the certificates\.
-To enable this, install the root CA and other intermediate CAs that signed the certificate on the host where you run the gateway\.
+To enable this capability, install the root CA and other intermediate CAs that signed the certificate on the host where you run the gateway\.
 If the Cisco system can't be authenticated, the connection isn't established\.

-   You can either install the root CA and other intermediate CAs in the certificate store of your gateway host or by specifying the path to certificates in the gateway config file\.
+      You can either install the root CA and other intermediate CAs in the certificate store of your gateway host\.
+You can also specify the path to the certificates in the gateway config file; for example:\.

       **"rootCAsFile": "path\\\\to\\\\certs\\\\custom\-certs\.pem"**

    1. If your Cisco endpoints are configured with a self\-signed certificate, you can also disable the certificate validation to allow the gateway to connect regardless of the certificate in use:

       1. Open the gateway configuration file and change the following configuration value:

          **"skipSslVerification": true**

 1. To apply the change, restart the gateway\.

 1. Verify the gateway log file to confirm that the certificate validation works correctly\.
 If the certificate validation fails, you see the following message in the log file: